 Costs and Expenses in Amazon's Business Operations

 There are many types of costs involved in running an ecommerce website that serves millions of users worldwide.
-While cost of sales are the largest operating expenses incurred by Amazon, the expenses related to research and development as well as fulfillment are also among the significant expenses that Amazon incurs each year.
+While cost of sales are the largest operating expenses incurred by Amazon, the expenses related to research and development as well as fulfillment are also among the most significant expenses for the ecommerce and cloud techology platform.

 Cost of Sales:

-The company includes the costs of operatng its AWS (Amazon Web Services) segment in its research and development expenses which it includes as Technology and Content expenses in its annual report (form 10K).
-It is because the company leverages a shared infrastructure that supports both its internal technology needs as external sales to the customers of Amazon web services.
+The company includes the costs of operating its AWS (Amazon Web Services) segment in its research and development expenses which it includes as Technology and Content expenses in its annual report (form 10K).
+It is because the company leverages a shared infrastructure that supports both its internal technology needs and external sales to the customers of Amazon web services.

-The fulfillment costs of Amazon increased in 2019 compared to the previous year increased due to several factors and mainly due to the growth in variable costs which grew due to higher products and services sales volume, inventory levels and costs incurred due to the expansion of Amazon's fulfillment network and retail stores.
+The fulfilment costs of Amazon increased in 2019 compared to the previous year due to several factors and mainly due to the growth in variable costs which grew due to higher products and services sales volume, inventory levels and costs incurred due to the expansion of Amazon's fulfilment network and retail stores.
 In the future, Amazon plans to expand its fulfillment network in order to accomodate a larger selection of products, and instock inventory levels.

 Technology and Content (Research and Development Expenses)

 Amazon classifies its research and development expenses as technology and content expenses.
 These expenses mainly include the staffing expenses (payroll and related expenses) for the employees engaged in research and development, as well as the employees involved in the design and maintenance of its ecommerce platform and the infrastructure costs.
 Infrastruture expenses of Amazon include the servers, networking equipment, data centers related depreciation and amortization, rent, utilities and other expenses necessary for running AWS as well as other Amazon businesses.
-The research and development costs of Amzon geew in 2019 mainly due to increased costs of technological infarstructure and higher spending on the payment and related costs of employees involved in research and development projects.
-Until now, Amazon's research and development expenses have grown at a fast rate but in 2020 Amazon expects it to grow at a slower rate because of an increase in the useful life of its servers which is going to impact nearly all segments.
+The research and development costs of Amazon grew in 2019 mainly due to increased costs of technological infrastructure and higher spending on the payment and related costs of employees involved in research and development projects.

 General and Administrative Expenses: